Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Parameter estimation for state space models

 \subsection{Estimation of the score and observed information matrix}

 For nonlinear and non-Gaussian state space models it is impossible to derive the score and observed information exactly.
-In such cases, sequential Monte Carlo methods can be used to produce particle approximations in their place \citep{Poyiadjis2011}.
+In such cases, SMC can be used to produce particle approximations in their place \citep{Poyiadjis2011}.
 If we assume that it is possible to obtain a particle approximation of the latent process $p(x_{1:T}|y_{1:T},\theta)$, then this approximation can be used to estimate the score vector $\nabla \log p(y_{1:T}|\theta)$ using Fisher's identity \citep{cappe2005inference}

 A similar identity for the observed information matrix is given by \cite{Louis1982}

 where,

 See \cite{cappe2005inference} for further details of both identities.